 High-Altitude Breakfast Cookbook by Nicole Hampton

 Baking at high-altitude can be a struggle, and even frustrating.
-I mean, you follow a recipe to a ‘t’ and the cake still falls flat, or the bread doesn’t rise, and the cookies come out flat or too puffy.
+I mean, you follow a recipe to a ‘t’ and the cake still falls flat, or the bread doesn’t rise (hello testing homemade bagels for months!), and the cookies come out flat or too puffy.
 And living at high-altitude has punctuated the fact that baking is a science!

 So, you can imagine my delight when one of my lovely food-blogger friends, Nicole Hampton of Dough Eyed Blog, released a cookbook for baking at high-altitudes!
 And not just any type a cookbook – High-Altitude Breakfast is full of insanely delicious breakfast treats (and yes, even bread loaf recipes!), beautiful photos, and TONS of baking tips for baking at higher altitudes.